Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_sqlsrv/aws/aws_terraform_winsrv/_index.md

     ![Export terraform variables](./07.png)

-    > **NOTE: If you are running in a PowerShell environment, to set the Terraform environment variables, use the _Set-Item -Path env:_ prefix (see example below)**
+    > **Note:** If you are running in a PowerShell environment, to set the Terraform environment variables, use the _Set-Item -Path env:_ prefix (see example below).

     ```powershell
     Set-Item -Path env:TF_VAR_AWS_ACCESS_KEY_ID